Danfoss: Since 1966

 Expansion into other countries started in 1956, when the company started to build a factory in Flensburg, Germany, which was completed in 1958.

 Danfoss Compressors GmbH, Danfoss' former domestic compressor division, was sold in 2010 and renamed Secop.

 China is also an important market for Danfoss.
 In 2013, two new factories were opened on the same day, bringing the number to seven.
 The Chinese market was the third largest for the company.

 In 2014, Danfoss purchased Vacon, a VFD manufacturer.

+In December 2025, it was announced that Danfoss, through its Power Solutions division, had completed the acquisition of Hydro Holding SpA, a manufacturer of hose fittings based in Italy.
+The acquisition, which followed regulatory approval, resulted in Hydro Holding being integrated into Danfoss Power Solutions’ fluid conveyance division as a separate business unit.